timm/barelogic/README.md

 against seemingly stupider ones (the so-called “straw man” approach).
 I can attest that when ever I checked a supposedly sophisticated method against a simpler one, there was always something useful in the simpler.
-More often than not, a year later, I have switched to the simpler approach.
+More often than not, a year later, I had switched to the simpler approach.

 So take every you know about AI.
 Then see what you can "do without"